tomas-fryza/avr-course/Labs/01-tools/Assignment.md

 ```

-2. Scheme of Morse code application, i.e. connection of AVR device, two LEDs, resistors, and supply voltage.
+2. Scheme of Morse code application, i.e. connection of AVR device, LED, resistor, and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values!

    ![your figure]()